ophian/ophian.github.io/_posts/2021-11-26-Serendipity-Styx-AV1-Image-File-support.md

     <h3>POSSIBLE FAILURES</h3>

     <p>This base implementation is known to fail with certain Variation builds, in
     special with ImageMagick conversions while developing.
-So any WebP images with 0 bytes, or AVIF images with 252 bytes (0.25 KB) or 3389 bytes (3.4 KB) or 34165 bytes (34 KB) are considered broken and conditionally excluded from usage.
+So any Variation files with 0 bytes, or AVIF images with 252 bytes (0.25 KB) or 3389 bytes (3.4 KB) or 34165 bytes (34 KB) are considered broken and conditionally excluded from usage.
 Time will tell if this needs a review for different file systems or